Lherrera094/Master_Thesis/README.md

-# Master_Thesis
+<h3 align="center"> Theoretical Study of Alfvénic Stability Optimization for TJ-II Stellerator </h3>

-Series of codes created to optimize the analysis of the FAR3d outputs.
+Series of codes created to optimize the analysis of the [FAR3d](http://fusionsites.ciemat.es/jlvelasco/files/papers/cappa2021alfven.pdf) outputs.

 Automatization Folder: Contains the scripts to create the folders with the Input characteristics the user wish to study and launch FAR3d simulations in a                          much faster way.
 It was develop to use it in the cluster URANUS in Universidad Carlos III de Madrid.